2022-23 President's Ambassadors

 Business Administration and Marketing major from Comayagua, Honduras

 I come from a Christian family, where service and respect were some of our core values, just like Bluffton University.
 My mom knew that if she was going to send me miles and miles away from home, she had to send me somewhere she could trust.
-Also, the Business Program at Bluffton University is a great one.
-It has been recognized as a college of distinction for 2020-2021, and Bluffton’s placement rate in jobs, graduate school or voluntary service within six months of graduation is 98%.
+Also, the business program at Bluffton University is a great one.
+It has been recognized as a college of distinction for 2020-21, and Bluffton’s placement rate in jobs, graduate school or voluntary service within six months of graduation is 98 percent.

 Payton Stephens ’23